syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 </table>

-> Note: GridTextColumnBase is the abstract class that is derived from GridColumn.
+N> GridTextColumnBase is the abstract class that is derived from GridColumn.
 GridTextColumn, GridMaskColumn and GridTimeSpanColumn are derived from GridTextColumnBase.
 GridEditorColumn is another abstract column that is derived from GridColumn.
 GridNumericColumn, GridCurrencyColumn, GridDateTimeColumn and GridPercentColumn are derived from GridEditorColumn.

 The following provides the list of properties that supports the columns having GridTextColumnBase as Base Class.